-Crispy yufka or filo pastry sheets filled with vegetables and leftover turkey and served with a simple tomato sauce.
+A simple yufka dough and leftover turkey strudel served with a simple tomato sauce.
 And information on working with yufka and filo pastry.

-What is the difference between filo/phyllo and yufka pastry?
+What is the difference between yufka dough and filo?

 Filo pastry sheets are usually to be found frozen and are used for making walnut and syrup pie - Baklava or Greek spinach feta pie – Spanakopita, for instance.

-They come either in very large sheets folded into the packets or precut into triangles for making cigarillo börek, for instance.
-I prefer to buy the large sheets, so that I can use them not only for rolled börek, but also for regular börek or any other kind of pies.
+They come either in very large sheets folded into packets or precut into triangles for making cigarillo börek, for instance.
+I prefer to buy large sheets so that I can use them not only for rolled börek but also for regular börek or any other kind of pie.
 You can normally find them fresh in the refrigerator section of the supermarket.